Lake District, Harrogate & York

 Explore the steep narrow streets of Haworth before our journey continues through the stunning countryside to Harrogate.
 Harrogate is world famous for Betty’s Tearooms, magnificent formal displays and elegant buildings, it’s the perfect place for us to base ourselves for 3 nights.
 Relax and unwind before dinner together at our hotel.

 Following a Full Yorkshire breakfast, we travel to the Roman City of York, one of Europe’s most inspiring cities, built within its still standing medieval walls.
 We meet a local tour guide who takes us on a gently paced walking tour meandering through the twisting narrow streets of this beautiful city.

 The city itself is tightly gathered around the mighty York Minster, a spectacular Gothic cathedral emblazoned with medieval stained glass.
 Entrance to York Minister is included and our superb local tour guide will take you on an enlightening tour of this truly spectacular cathedral.
 The afternoon is at leisure in York before we return to our hotel in Harrogate on time for dinner.

 A morning visit to Castle Howard, one of England’s grandest Baroque mansions with its sweeping views across the Howardian Hills.
 Tour the lavishly decorated rooms with its world-renowned collections, stunning architecture and idyllic gardens.
 In the afternoon we return to Harrogate, so you can enjoy some free time to explore this delightful town’s Victorian buildings, colourful banks of flowers and broad tree-lined boulevards at leisure.

 We’ll dine together this evening at our hotel.

-We leave shortly after breakfast on our journey to Holyhead to meet our ferry taking us back to Dublin Port.
+An early rise this morning as we make our way to Holyhead to meet our ferry taking us back to Dublin Port.
 Our final journey together will give you time to reflect and chat about the wonderful places we have visited, and new friends made.